CTVA

 --Birgit Nilsson - "Norwegian Aria" & "Pace Pace Mio Dio"

---Jane Morgan - "Valentine Song" and "My Love Loves"
+--Jane Morgan - "Valentine Song" and "My Love Loves."

---Peter Gennaro and Lisa D'orso (dancers) - (1) Valentine dance (2)
+--Peter Gennaro and Lisa D'orso (dancers) - do a Valentine dance and, later in show, dance to "The Peanut Vendor."

 Scheduled guests: